Meta-Distribution

 Kairos

-The Kairos stack is composed of the following:
+Kairos is a software stack is composed of the following:

 • A core OS image release for each flavor in ISO, qcow2, and other similar formats (see the list of supported distributions) provided for user convenience

-• An agent installed into the nodes to be compliant with Kubernetes Native API components mentioned above.
+• An agent installed into the nodes to manage the node lifecycle.

 Every component is extensible and modular such as it can be customized and replaced in the stack and built off either locally or with Kubernetes.